volusion/element-documentation/how-to/track-block-versions/README.md

 ## 1. Initialize a Git Repository with Your Block Code

-If you haven't already, we really recommend you to keep your code organized using `git`.
+If you haven't already, we really recommend you keep your code organized using `git`.
 It's as easy as running:

 ```bash
 git init